The Definitive Guide to Outsourced NOC Support Services (2024)

 • “My coworkers are not pulling their weight.”

 These sentiments are understandable given the fast-paced environment of a NOC and the constant multitasking that is required.
-Meaningful operational metrics are vital not only in running a successful NOC but also in keeping staff morale high.
+Meaningful operational metrics are vital not only in running a successful NOC but also for keeping staff morale high.

-In many NOCs, however, not only are important metrics not being measured—the ones that are being measured aren’t being evaluated on a daily, weekly, and monthly basis.
+In many NOCs, however, not only are important metrics not being measured—the ones that are being measured aren’t being evaluated on a daily, weekly, or monthly basis.
 In the case of either or both problems, the early indicators of potential issues will almost certainly go ignored and allowed to evolve into more resource-intensive problems.

 For a quick self-evaluation on this point, consider whether you’re tracking first-call resolution, percentage of abandoned calls, mean time to restore, and number of tickets and calls handled.
 If you have blindspots in any of these areas, we can almost guarantee there’s an operational vulnerability affecting the NOC’s efficiency or effectiveness.
 Be aware, however, that this shortlist is by no means exhaustive.
 Even a brief consult with our Solutions Engineering Team typically reveals a number of metric gaps companies can put on their radar.